Parodius (1988 video game): Gameplay

 The gameplay is very similar to the Gradius games, with other aspects from games such as TwinBee.
 However, the characters are replaced with silly characters taken from either these or other Konami games, as well as Japanese culture.
 The music is mostly taken from classical music pieces.

 The player can play as either Tako, an octopus, the Penguin (father of Pentarou) from Antarctic Adventure and the exclusive MSX game Penguin Adventure, Goemon from the Ganbare Goemon series, the Popolon knight from the MSX game Knightmare or the Vic Viper spaceship from Gradius.
 The game is composed of six stages consisting of various obstacles and enemies such as penguins and bees, as well as more traditional Gradius enemies such as moai.
 As with Gradius, the game utilizes a similar selection-bar based power-up system.

 Reception

-Parodius was awarded Best Game that Never Came out in the U.S. in 1992 by Electronic Gaming Monthly.
+Parodius was awarded "Best Game that Never Came out in the U.S." in 1992 by Electronic Gaming Monthly.

 Ports

 Parodius was later included in Konami Antiques MSX Collection Vol.3 for PlayStation, Konami Antiques MSX Collection Ultra Pack for Sega Saturn and Parodius Portable for PlayStation Portable with enhanced graphics.

 In addition, it was released for mobile phones in December 2006 and for Wii Virtual Console on January 12, 2010, and Wii U on December 25, 2013, in Japan.
-Also, the MSX version was re-released for Windows PC on Online Store Project EGG on April 11, 2014, in Japan.
+Also, the MSX version was re-released for Windows PCs on Online Store Project EGG on April 11, 2014, in Japan.

+Legacy

+In 2021, Konami announced a contest encouraging indie developers to make games based on some of its classic series, including Parodius: The Octopus Saves the Earth.